Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 Next we will learn how to use our function with data stored in pandas DataFrame.
 We will first apply the function row-by-row using a `for` loop and then we will learn a more efficient way of applying the function to all rows at once.

 Looping over rows in a DataFrame can be done in a couple of different ways.
 A common approach is to use a `iterrows()` method which loops over the rows as a index-Series pairs.
 In other words, we can use the `iterrows()` method together with a `for` loop to repeat a process *for each row in a Pandas DataFrame*.
-Please note that iterating over rows this way is a rather inefficient approach, but it is still useful to understand the logic behind the iteration.
-Other commonly used and faster way to iterate over rows is to use `itertuples()` method.
-Next, we will see examples from both of them.
+Please note that iterating over rows this way is a rather inefficient approach, but it is still useful to understand the logic behind the iteration (we will learn a more efficient approach later).
 When using the `iterrows()` method it is important to understand that `iterrows()` accesses not only the values of one row, but also the `index` of the row as we mentioned.
 Let's start with a simple for loop that goes through each row in our DataFrame:

 ```python jupyter={"outputs_hidden": false}
 # Iterate over the rows